tiny8877/okta.github.io/_source/_posts/2019-04-01-spring-boot-microservices-with-kubernetes.md

 tweets:
 - "Learn how to use Spring Boot to build a microservices architecture, then deploy it to Google Cloud using @kubernetesio!"
 - "Using @kubernetesio to deploy your microservices architecture is all the rage.
 Check out this post to learn how to do it!"
-- "Spring Boot + Kubernates + @googlecloud = 💙!
+- "Spring Boot + Kubernetes + @googlecloud = 💙!
 Learn how to use k8s to deploy your @springboot microservices in this step-by-step tutorial."
 image: blog/featured/okta-java-skew.jpg
 ---